Colorado Hospitals Told To Discontinue Use Of Hydroxychloroquine On Coronavirus Patients

-DENVER (CBS4)– As a senior medical director for a nationwide health care delivery company, Evergreen-based internist Dr. Kenneth Cohen has been closely watching developments regarding hydroxychloroquine, a medication used to treat malaria, lupus and arthritis but more recently showing some promise for treating COVID-19.
+(CBS4) – As a senior medical director for a nationwide health care delivery company, Evergreen-based internist Dr. Kenneth Cohen has been closely watching developments regarding hydroxychloroquine, a medication used to treat malaria, lupus and arthritis but more recently showing some promise for treating coronavirus.

 “Hydroxychloroquine in addition to being ineffective appears to be harmful and there’s no beneficial effect and a clear sign emerging that it can cause true patient harm.”